Phoenix Rising Wellness Center

 Phoenix Rising Wellness Center - Vero Beach, FL

-Phoenix Rising Wellness Center is a mental health and addiction treatment facility located at 1114 17th Street in the 32960 zip code in Vero Beach, FL.
+Phoenix Rising Wellness Center is a mental health and addiction treatment center located at 1114 17th Street in the 32960 zip code in Vero Beach, FL.
 It is operated by a private for-profit organization.
-Phoenix Rising Wellness Center provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Phoenix Rising Wellness Center include brief intervention, counseling for trauma victims and motivational incentives.
-Phoenix Rising Wellness Center provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment services and regular outpatient treatment.
-It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Phoenix Rising Wellness Center provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
+Some of the treatment approaches used by Phoenix Rising Wellness Center include substance use counseling approach, cognitive behavioral therapy and brief intervention services.
+Phoenix Rising Wellness Center provides outpatient treatment, IOT and regular outpatient treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.

 Address: 1114 17th Street, Vero Beach, FL 32960